demisto/content/Packs/Legacy/Integrations/GitHub/README.md

 </li>
 <li>Click<span> </span><strong>Test</strong><span> </span>to validate the URLs, token, and connection.</li>
 </ol>
+*Use API token to authenticate as a user and credentials to authenticate as a bot.
 <h2>Commands</h2>
 <p>You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.</p>
 <ol>